 - Stir to combine well – if you find that you still have a good amount of pineapple juice floating around, tip the bowl and carefully drain it out.

 - Add your Cool Whip and use a spatula to combine.

 - Add mini marshmallows – add in two batches if you find it might be overwhelming to stir in all at once.
 If you want to add fresh orange zest, add that and stir to combine.

 - Use your spatula to stir to combine well, and then cover with plastic wrap and place it in the fridge to cool for at least 2 hours.

 Other tips for delicious cranberry fluff

-Store bought vs. homemade: Of course if you prefer to go homemade with all the ingredients, be my guest.
+- Store bought vs. homemade: Of course if you prefer to go homemade with all the ingredients, be my guest.
 I'll never scoff at a person for doing that, since that's what I prefer as well!
-However, the whole point of this recipe is that it's quick and easy, so if you want to make it less quick and easy, that's your prerogative.
+However, the whole point of this recipe is that it's a quick and easy cranberry fluff salad – but if you want to make it less quick and easy, that's your prerogative.

 Leaving a comment and star rating is a great (and free) way to support Stress Baking! ❤️ After you've made this recipe, please consider clicking on the stars below and leaving a comment to share your experience!